uDALES/u-dales/docs/udales-getting-started.md

 ./tools/singularity/udales_run.sh 2 Release examples/001 namoptions.001
 ```

-If you are looking to run the build and run commands on HPC, we have provided a sample script under `tools/singularity/udales_pbs_submit.sh`.
+If you are looking to run the build and run commands on HPC, we have provided a sample script under `tools/singularity/udales_pbs_submit.sh`, you can modify and run it with `qsub tools/singularity/udales_pbs_submit.sh`.

 ## Installation